 Overview of the different labeling and marking requirements, including any restrictive advertising or labeling practices and where to get more information.

-In June 2018, the Ministry of Health (MINSA) approved a Warning Label Manual (Supreme Decree 012-2018-SA), which established that health warnings regarding certain packaged foods and beverages had to be on the front of a package and could not be partially or totally covered.
-The rules put forth in the manual are not applicable to food ingredients.
-The supreme decree originally set June 2020 as the deadline ending the use of stickers to meet packaging requirements and be in compliance.
-Subsequently, MINSA extended the exemption for the use of stickers to comply with Peru’s nutritional warning labels for processed food products two more times.
-The last extension, specific to imported products, covers nine additional months, with the extension period ending March 31, 2022.
+In June 2018, the Ministry of Health (MINSA) approved a Warning Label Manual (Supreme Decree 012-2018-SA), which established that warnings regarding packaged foods and beverages had to be on the front of a package and could not be partially or totally covered.
+The rules put forth in the Manual do not apply to food ingredients.
+The supreme decree set June 17, 2020, as the original deadline for using stickers to comply.
+In March 2022, MINSA published Supreme Decree 005-2022-SA, which extends the use of stickers to comply with Peru’s front-of-package nutritional warning label for imported processed food products through December 31, 2022.